Want to get off the beaten track and explore some less-traveled stops on Iceland’s Golden Circle?

 If you’re looking for a natural geothermal pool in the raw Icelandic nature, then this stop on Iceland’s Golden Circle is for you.
 Gamla Laugin is also known as the Secret Lagoon, and this pool is kept as natural as possible.
 The water temperature stays at a toasty 38 Celsius all year long.
 Changing facilities are also available on-site.

 Location: Road 30 near the town of Flúðir

 Price: Adults 3000 ISK / $25 USD, children under 16 700 ISK / $5 // towel rental 700 ISK / $5 USD

-I think Kerið is one of the most unique things I have seen in Iceland.
+I think Kerið is one of the most unique things I have seen on the Golden Circle Route, or in all of Iceland for that matter!
 It’s an old volcanic crater with crystal blue water!
-The best time to visit would be summer or fall to see the beautiful colors around the crater.
+The best time to visit would be in summer or fall to see the beautiful colors around the crater.
 (We recently stopped in the winter and it looks completely different.)